ansible/community-docs/integration_tests_quick_start_guide.rst

 There are `two kinds of integration tests <https://docs.ansible.com/ansible/latest/dev_guide/developing_collections_testing.html#adding-integration-tests>`_ used in collections: integration tests that use Ansible roles and integration tests that use ``runme.sh``.
 This guide will strictly focus on integration tests that use Ansible roles.

 We check modules with playbooks that invoke those modules.
-We pass standalone parameters and their combinations, and check what the module reports with the `assert <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/assert_module.html>`_ module and the actual state of the system after each task.
+We pass standalone parameters and their combinations, check what the module reports with the `assert <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/assert_module.html>`_ module, and the actual state of the system after each task.

 Here is an example.